kb-dk/ds-storage/README.md

 mvn package
 ```

-## Create local yaml-file
+## Setup required to  run the project local

-Take a copy of 'ds-storage-behaviour.yaml'  and name it'ds-storage-environment.yaml'
+Create local yaml-file: Take a copy of 'ds-storage-behaviour.yaml'  and name it'ds-storage-environment.yaml'

-And update the dbURL for the h2-database file to your environment.
+Update the dbURL for the h2-database file to your environment.
 Ie. replace XXX with your user.

 ## Test the webservice with